chrisy/ptptest/README.md

   metadata of the packet itself, such as the IP address and port number the packet originated from.

-* Publishing, by telling clients about all the clients known.
+* Publishing, by a server telling clients about all the clients known.
   Clients would then start sending their data to new clients in the list.
 The list includes the IP address and port details that PTP peers should use to contact each client.

 * Purging, by removing clients that have not been seen for a while.
   When a client is being purged, further publications of the client